-The administrative part of the project team is led by the Main Manager of the project: Ondřej Repík; key positions are Project Manager: Michaela Horňáková and Financial Manager: Miloslav Ambruzík; other administrators work at each partner institution.
+The administrative part of the project team is led by the Main Manager of the project.
+Key positions are also Project Manager and Financial Manager.
+Other administrators work at each partner institution.
 The administrative team is responsible for technical and administrative activities and provides all the necessary background for the seamless professional activities of the project.